Meghan Cox Gurdon

 Lecture Date: Wednesday, April 22nd, 2026

-A former foreign correspondent and magna cum laude graduate of Bowdoin College, Meghan and her husband, the English journalist Hugo Gurdon, divide their time these days between Maryland and Maine.
+Meghan and her husband, the English journalist Hugo Gurdon, divide their time between Maryland and Maine.

 Wall Street Journal Book Critic & Author